Lower Sydenham railway station: Early years (1857–1922)

 The Mid Kent line was built by the Mid-Kent and North Kent Junction Railway (MK&NKJR) and was opened on 1 January 1857 as far as Beckenham Junction (although it was not technically a junction as the West End of London and Crystal Palace Railway's line did not open until 3 May 1858).

 From opening, the line was worked by the South Eastern Railway (SER).
 On opening, Lower Sydenham was provided with a small goods yard.

 Seven years later, the MK&NKJR built an extension from a new junction station at New Beckenham to Croydon (Addiscombe Road) which again was operated by the SER.

 In 1878, a connection was added a quarter-mile north of the station to serve the Crystal Palace District Gas Company, which had been established on the site in 1854.

 Almost all services from the station have terminated at Charing Cross or Cannon Street stations; however, between 1880 and 1884, a service worked between Croydon (Addiscombe Road) calling all stations to New Cross and then via a connection to the East London Line and terminating at Liverpool Street station.

 In the 1890s, housing was developed to the north and west of the station.

 In 1898, the South Eastern Railway and its bitter rivals the London Chatham and Dover Railway agreed to work as one railway company under the name of the South Eastern and Chatham Railway; Lower Sydenham became an SECR station.

 In 1906, the station was moved 100 yards south in an effort to develop a new area for housing.

 By 1912, the gasworks were now owned by the South Suburban Gas Company and had three steam locomotives operating on three miles of track.

 Southern Railway (1923–1947)

-Following the Railways Act 1921, also known as the Grouping Act), Lower Sydenham became a Southern Railway station on 1 January 1923.
+Following the Railways Act 1921 Lower Sydenham became a Southern Railway station on 1 January 1923.

 The Mid-Kent line was electrified with the (750 V DC third rail) system; electric services commenced on 28 February 1926 and were first worked by early Southern Railway three-car electric multiple units, often built from old SECR carriages.
 Electrification saw more houses built in the Lower Sydenham area, which also picked up some passengers from the large London County Council estate at Bellingham.